 This sort of reminded me of how my son learns.
 If he sees too many math problems on the page all at once, he gets overwhelmed and wants to run.

 Just as I learned the load my son could handle at a time, I had to learn my own workload.

 My best blogger tip found from my own personal experience is this: Cut out the excess to make room for what counts today.

 Cutting back never feels like progress in the beginning.
 Just ask any writer who has had to go under the radar while working on an obscure project.

 Less usually feels like less in today’s American culture, but I am going against the grain – to go God’s way, so He can grow me in this thing slayed with words.

 Will you be open to cutting out excess in your life in order to make room for what matters in this current season?

 It just might be the most fruitful pruning you’ve ever seen.

 If you or someone you know would like to join the Writing from Rest Course Series, sign up now and you will receive the Intro all the way up through the current week.
-After that you will see the latest land in your inbox each Tuesday morning.

 Here’s a Recap of the Course so Far: